Potential Energy Curves of Hydrogenic Halides HX(F,Cl,Br) and i-DMFT Method

 Solving the electronic Schr\"odinger equation in order to find the potential energy curves (equivalently, their eigenvalues) is usually the subject of the so-called {\it ab initio} calculations, which is a difficult problem {\it per se}, even for the two center case, even for a few electron case, especially in the evaluation of the rate of convergence of the employed method and the accuracy of obtained results.
 In fact, the only real way of evaluation (at present) is by making a comparison with the firmly established results obtained earlier.

-In this short Article we compare the results by Di~Liu et al. \cite{Liudi:2025}, see Figs. 3-4 therein, based on the recently-proposed i-DMFT method \footnote{We thank Dr.~Di~Liu for mailing us the numerical results on the potential curves for HCl and HBr diatomic molecules.}, with the ground state potential curves for HCl and HBr molecules obtained in [2-3], see Tables 1-2 below, based on the potential (\ref{Pade}) at $N=5$.
+In this short Article we compare the results by Di~Liu et al. \cite{Liudi:2025}, see Figs. 3-4 therein~\footnote{We thank Dr.~Di~Liu for mailing us the numerical results on the potential curves for HF, HCl and HBr diatomic molecules, which were used to construct Figs 3-4.}, based on the recently-proposed the so-called i-DMFT method \cite{PRL:2022}, with the ground state potential curves for HF, HCl and HBr molecules obtained in [1-3], see Tables 1-3 below, based on the potential (\ref{Pade}) at $N=5$.